Get started by searching below:

 • Failing to detect and/or properly treat maternal infections

-• Failing to detect fetal distress such as lack of oxygen (hypoxia)
+• Failing to detect and respond to fetal distress, like lack of oxygen (hypoxia)

 • Failing to perform a needed cesarean section (C-section)